twitchel/dotfiles/README.md

 sudo apt-get update && sudo apt-get -y install zsh git wget curl && sudo chsh -s /usr/bin/zsh $(whoami)
 ```

-You'll need to restart your system afterwards
+You'll need to restart your system afterwards to have `zsh` as your default shell.
+Otherwise, you can run
+`zsh` manually in your terminal to switch (select the option to create an empty `~/.zshrc` file) and
+continue with the installation.

 ### Mac OS